prateek147/prateek147.github.io/source/_posts/2013-07-25-ios-application-security-part-7-installing-and-running-custom-applications-on-device-without-a-registered-developer-account.markdown

 <img src="/images/posts/ios7/10.png" width="734" height="492" alt="10">

-<p>Since we will be running this app on a device running IOS 5.1, we need to make sure the deployment target matches that.
+<p>Since we will be running this app on a device running iOS 5.1, we need to make sure the deployment target matches that.
 Tap on the project name in the <code>Project Navigator</code> on the top left, select the project and then inside <code>Info</code>, set the Deployment target to <code>5.1</code> as shown in the figure below.
 You can choose your deployment target depending on the operating system you are running your device on.</p>

 <img src="/images/posts/ios7/11.png" width="883" height="382" alt="11">

-<p>For cases where we are running the app on IOS 5.1, since we have a storyboard in this app, and because IOS 5.1 does not support the Autolayout feature in Storyboards, the app will crash.
+<p>For cases where we are running the app on iOS 5.1, since we have a storyboard in this app, and because iOS 5.1 does not support the Autolayout feature in Storyboards, the app will crash.
 Hence make sure that the <code>Use Autolayout</code> option is not selected on the storyboard.</p>

 <img src="/images/posts/ios7/12.png" width="256" height="112" alt="12">